-The Students Council, normally elected annually, provides a variety of services for the student body including student insurance, photo identifiction cards, book-mart, social functions, etc. The Student Society functions independently from the College.
+The Students' Council, normally elected annually, provides a variety of services for the student body including student insurance, photo identification cards, book-mart, social functions, etc., for the student body.
+The Student Society functions independently from the College.
 It is a society registered under the Societies Act.
-Copies of the constitution are available on request from the Admissions Department in the Administration Building or at the Student Society office.
+Copies of the constitution are available on request from the Student Society office.